yaowenbao/gitskills/README.md

 # gitskills

-Creating a new branch is quick
+Creating a new branch is quick & simple

-by yaowenbao